-The lack of a significant buffer for most small businesses makes access to fast credit or some form of cash advance even more crucial.
+The lack of a significant buffer for most small businesses makes access to fast credit or some form of short-term cash advance even more crucial.
 If the difference between insolvency and financial health for a business owner is measured in days, it is important to have a backup plan in place in case there is a temporary interruption to income and revenue.
 Most credit card companies, credit unions, online lenders, and traditional banks won’t accept an unforeseen event as a legitimate excuse for missing monthly payments.

 Before an Emergency

 The nature of a business emergency is that it’s all-encompassing.
 Whether it’s a flood in your restaurant, a key associate in your firm quitting without notice, or uncovering financial malfeasance by a hired professional, if you’re unfortunate enough to experience a business financing emergency, you’ll have your hands full for a little while.

 Times like these are the worst moments to be worrying about where to find the money needed to keep your business afloat while you deal with the problem.
 In cases like these, having your solution ready and at hand without having to worry about a lengthy application process or contacting the bank makes all the difference in the world.

 If you wait until the last second, you may not have time to fully investigate the terms of any credit card, line of credit, or loan you secure.
 You may not have time to investigate the best lenders or distinguish reputable from disreputable companies.

 So before you suffer misfortune, build some slack into your finances by securing a business line of credit.
 While you won’t need it in the best of times, you’ll be glad it’s there in the worst of times.